Teams, tales and tips – a guide to the local game

 After the war, Asteras dominated the Arcadian League at various periods, until 2003.
 That was when new management arrived in Tripoli, and Asteras left lower-league football behind.

-While the likes of small Tripoli clubs such as Doxa and Elpida still ply their trade in the Arcadian League, the town’s second most significant club, Panarkadikos, battle with teams from Kalamata, Zakynthos and Kymi in the third tier Football League 2, group 3.
+While the likes of small Tripoli clubs such as Doxa and Elpida still ply their trade in the Arcadian League, the town’s second most significant club, Panarkadikos, usually battle with teams from Kalamata, Zakynthos and Kymi in the fourth tier.

 Formed before Asteras, in 1927, Panarkadikos reached the Greek Cup quarter-finals in 1979-80 but top-flight football has eluded them.